 Medicare hospital beneficiaries have explicit statutory and regulatory rights regarding discharge, including the right to written notice of discharge, the right to a fast-track quality improvement organization review, and protections against financial liability during the review window.
 These rights are essential safeguards in Georgia where rapid discharge is common at major systems facing length-of-stay pressure under IPPS.

 The Important Message from Medicare (CMS-R-193): Under 42 CFR 405.1205, hospitals must deliver the Important Message from Medicare (IM) to all Medicare beneficiaries (including dual-eligibles, Medicare Advantage beneficiaries, and Medicare-Medicaid integrated plan beneficiaries) within two days of admission.
-The IM informs the beneficiary of (1) the right to receive Medicare-covered services during the hospital stay, (2) the right to be informed of any decisions about discharge, (3) the right to appeal a discharge decision to the BFCC-QIO (KEPRO in Georgia), and (4) what to do if the beneficiary disagrees with a discharge decision.
+The IM informs the beneficiary of (1) the right to receive Medicare-covered services during the hospital stay, (2) the right to be informed of any decisions about discharge, (3) the right to appeal a discharge decision to the Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) for Georgia, and (4) what to do if the beneficiary disagrees with a discharge decision.
 A follow-up copy of the IM must be delivered no more than two calendar days before discharge.

-Fast-track BFCC-QIO appeal: A Medicare beneficiary who disagrees with the hospital's discharge decision may request a fast-track review by calling the BFCC-QIO.
-For Georgia, the BFCC-QIO is KEPRO at 1-844-455-8708.
+Fast-track BFCC-QIO appeal: A Medicare beneficiary who disagrees with the hospital's discharge decision may request a fast-track review by calling the BFCC-QIO for Georgia, Acentra Health (formerly Kepro), at 1-888-317-0751.
+You can also confirm the current contact by calling 1-800-MEDICARE (1-800-633-4227); the number is printed on the Important Message from Medicare the hospital gives you.
 The request must be made by noon of the calendar day following receipt of the discharge notice.
-KEPRO reviews the medical record and issues a decision within one calendar day of receipt of the records.
+The BFCC-QIO reviews the medical record and issues a decision within one calendar day of receipt of the records.

 Financial protection during fast-track review: During the fast-track review window, the hospital cannot bill the beneficiary for continued hospital services if the beneficiary requested the review on time.
-If KEPRO upholds the discharge, the beneficiary's financial liability resumes at noon of the calendar day after KEPRO's decision.
-If KEPRO overturns the discharge, the hospital must provide continued covered services without billing the beneficiary.
+If the BFCC-QIO upholds the discharge, the beneficiary's financial liability resumes at noon of the calendar day after the decision.
+If the BFCC-QIO overturns the discharge, the hospital must provide continued covered services without billing the beneficiary.

 Hospital-Issued Notice of Non-Coverage (HINN): When a hospital believes that continued inpatient services are not medically necessary, it may issue a HINN to the beneficiary.
 The most commonly used variants are HINN 11 (used at discharge when the hospital believes the patient no longer meets inpatient criteria) and HINN 12 (used when the hospital believes the admission was not medically necessary at the outset).
 A HINN triggers the beneficiary's right to a BFCC-QIO review.